dgl/redisircd/README.md

   channel configured with `+R` followed by `:out` to avoid loops (e.g.
   `channel:out`).

-There's not yet any concept or ops or such.
+There's not yet any concept of ops or such.
 There may never be; this isn't designed to be available on the public internet.

 ## Examples